asyncapi/ts-nats-template/examples/simple-reply/asyncapi-nats-client/README.md

 <h1 align="center">TypeScript/Node.js NATS client wrapper</h1>
 <p align="center">
-  <em>This is a generated TypeScript/Node.js NATS client for the application - Streetlight.</em>
+  <em>This is a generated TypeScript/Node.js NATS client for the application - Reply example with streetlight.</em>
 </p>

 **We highly recommend you do not modify this client in any way since it is build for you to re-generate it when your AsyncAPI document changes.**